Transmission in graphene through tilted barrier in laser field: Numerical results

 Fig. \ref{fig3} illustrates the transmission of the central band ($l=0$) as a function of the incident energy $E$ with $d=7$, $V_0=20$, $V_1=15$, $k_y=1$ for $\omega=1.4$, $F=\{0.2, 0.9, 1.8\}$ in Fig. \ref{fig3a} and $F=1.8$, $\omega=\{1.5, 2, 2.5\}$ in Fig. \ref{fig3b}.
-They show that the transmission probability varies in an oscillatory way, and guards even allure, but with an attenuation proportional to $F$ and $\omega$, and oscillations appear after the barrier.
-The oscillation becomes important when $ F $ increases, as shown in Fig. \ref{fig3a}, but it also becomes important when $ \omega $ decreases, as shown in Fig. \ref{fig3b}.
-Finally, the ratio {$\frac{F}{\omega^2}$} is important because it determines the shape, amplitude, and oscillations of the transmission probability.
-Inside the barrier, we always have a total reflection for all values of $\omega$ and $F$.
+We see that the transmission probability with zero photon exchange varies in an oscillatory way, and it has the same allure.
+However, with an attenuation proportional to laser amplitude $F$ and frequency $\omega$, oscillations appear after the barrier.
+When the amplitude of the laser field $F$ is increased, the oscillation becomes important, and the amplitude of $T_0$ decreases because the magnetic field suppresses the transmission without photon exchange and increases the transmission with exchange, as shown in Fig. \ref{fig3a}.
+But because the variation of $\omega$ has an opposite effect than $F$, the transmission with zero photon exchange becomes important if the frequency decreases with the increase in oscillations, as depicted in Fig. \ref{fig3b}.
+Finally, the ratio $\frac{F}{\omega^2}$ has an important role because it determines the shape, the number of oscillations, and the amplitude of the transmission.
+We always have an anti-Klein tunnel inside the barrier for any values of $\omega$ and $F$.

 Fig. \ref{fig4} depicts transmissions as a function of the barrier potential $V_1$ under various conditions.
-Taking $ \omega = 1.4 $ and $ F = 0.9 $ in Fig. \ref{fig4a}, we can see that transmissions decrease from zero to $ E - 2k_y $, then increase to $ E + 2k_y $.
-When $V_1>E+2k_y$, the transmissions are maximized, and we have a total transmission.
-Fig. \ref{fig4b} depicts the transmission $T_1$ as a function of $V_1$ with varying $\omega$ and $F$ values.
-We observe that when the ratio {$\frac{F}{\omega^2}$} decreases, the amplitude of $T_1$ also decreases.
-The green line corresponds to {$\frac{F}{\omega}=0.91$} and the blue line corresponds to {$\frac{F}{\omega^2}=0.2$}.
-As a result, we note that the ratio {$\frac{F}{\omega^2}$} plays an important role in increasing or decreasing the amplitude of the transmissions.
+Taking $ \omega = 1.4 $ and $ F = 0.9 $ in Fig. \ref{fig4a}, we can see that transmissions decrease from zero to $E - 2k_y$, then increase to $E + 2k_y$.
+When $V_1>E+2k_y$, the transmissions are maximized, and the total transmission is almost equal to unity, i.e., the Klein tunneling.
+Fig. \ref{fig4b} represents the transmission $T_1$ as a function of $V_1$ with different values of $\omega$ and $F$.
+We observe that when $F$ increases without changing the frequency, $T_1$ (transmission with photon exchange) increases.
+Now, if we fix $F$ and vary the frequency, we observe the opposite behavior.
+In other worlds, we can characterize the field by the ratio {$\frac{F}{\omega^2}$}.
+As a result, if this ratio increases, $T_1$ increases too, and vice verse.